yianni-ververis/SenseUI-Spectrum/README.md

-# SenseUI-BarChart
+# SenseUI-Spectrum

-A more elegant and Mobile Friendly Bar Chart for Qlik Sense
+A visual representation of a dimension and 5 measures

 ![SenseUI - Bar Chart](/preview.png?raw=true "SenseUI - Bar Chart")